Stock market hopefuls face harder sell as investors weary of IPO flood

-Enthusiasm for initial public offerings (IPOs) has quadrupled the amount raised in Europe in the first nine months of this year compared to a year earlier to a total of $55.5 billion.
+Enthusiasm for initial public offerings (IPOs) has quadrupled the amount raised in Europe in the first nine months of this year compared to last to a total of $55.5 billion.

-Alastair Gunn at Jupiter Asset Management JPAMG.UL is already suffering from the deluge.
+Alastair Gunn at Jupiter fund management is already suffering from the deluge.

 "I'm starting to get a regular stream of stuff coming through the mail," Gunn, co-manager of Jupiter's distribution and high income funds, told Reuters.